The Best Time to See the Northern Lights

 Photographing the night sky can be fickle.
 If you’ve ever tried to take a picture of an impressive moon and noticed that the resulting image didn’t do it justice, you get the idea.
 In addition to visiting Alaska at the right time of year, here are some more things to consider before deciding on the best time to see the northern lights:

 Clear Skies: As with all things in the sky (think stars, fireworks, even the sun), clouds can obscure visibility.
 Same goes for the aurora, so observing the sky when it’s clear is the best way to capture the best views and photographs.

 Solar Activity: Since the northern lights are created by the sun’s solar flares, the northern lights vary based on the sun’s activity.
 Observing the 11 year sun cycle and equinoxes can help predict when the aurora will be it’s most brilliant.

 Get Out of Town: Though the aurora can still be seen from cities like Fairbanks, Alaska, glowing city lights can affect the night sky’s visibility.
 Viewing the northern lights from a secluded place, away from external light will ensure that you see the full vibrancy and colors of the northern lights.

 Gondwana’s Northern Lights Ecotour promises unparalleled views of the northern lights, in addition to several nature and culture focused adventures.
-We have several trips available between September, 2016 and March, 2017.
-We plan our trip length and dates based on weather, aurora intensity and the phases of the moon to maximize your odds!
-The solar cycle is still near its peak and will be waning over the coming years so now is certainly the time to go!
+We plan our trip duration and dates based on weather, aurora intensity and the phases of the moon to maximize your odds!